qichaozhao/cards/_posts/2018-05-18-potato-lemon-5.md

 If the two contributions from the inputs multiplied by the weights to the neuron were equal, then it might make sense to assign blame to the weights in a 50/50 way as well.
 However, if this is not the case, then we need to assign blame in proportion to the contribution.

-Mathematically speaking, we want to calculate a relationship between the change in the loss function and the change in our neuron weights.
-Mathematically speaking, we want to know for this particular neuron the two following things:
+Mathematically speaking, we want to calculate a relationship between the change in the loss function and the change in our neuron weights, which means we want to know for this particular neuron the two following things:

 $$ \frac{\partial J}{\partial w_{1}} \qquad (1) $$